 Even antibiotics have been found to induce organogenesis in pine callus derived from embryos (Tang et al., 2003).
 In fact, this group of scientists, using classical growth regulators, eventually discovered a methodology or approach through which the induction of buds and shoots from pine callus derived from embryo can occur (Tang et al., 1998, 1999).
 From the perspective of the theory involving cohesive fields, their approach or methodology could reflect, inadvertently, a deeper dynamic and could be interpreted as follows: It would be a means that gradually decreases the repulsiveness within calli through repeated subculturing onto successive media containing decreasing concentrations of cytokinin and a specific auxin, NAA, the latter a possible source of extensive repulsive forces, and subsequently subculturing on media containing a low concentration of another type of auxin (IBA), conjectured as intrinsically being a low repulsive force source, combined with a high concentration of 6-benzyladenenine (BA), another name for BAP.
 As MG, this classical growth regulator could also act by generating cohesiveness within regions of plant callus, and thereby enable an adaptively responsive organogenesis to overcome or resolve the stress (see Lieber, 1996.)

-the frequency of bud and shoot generation.
-This supported the conclusion
+effect on the frequency of bud and shoot generation.
+This supported the conclusion of the

-with callus derived from a plant that enables enhanced bud generation
+in conjunction with callus derived from a plant that enables enhanced bud generation could

-experimentally on different levels.
-The results of such experiments
+can be tested experimentally on different levels.
+The results of such experiments could

 It is predicted that more and more chemicals that are chemically unrelated will be found, nevertheless, to overcome recalcitrant, in vitro morphogenesis in plants.
 Perhaps, a new type of in vitro, adaptive morphogenesis will be discovered, such as one having the features of both organogenesis and somatic embryogenesis.
 Most likely, it will also be found that these chemicals, in very low concentration, will be the means for the generation of cohesive fields within plant callus leading to morphogenesis.
 Morphogenesis has been theorized as being a means to alleviate or resolve the low level of stress within tissue due to the generation of cohesive fields through the application of such chemicals as MG, C, and BAP (Lieber, 1996), and most likely a range of others, such as TDZ.
 Thus, in certain low concentrations and contexts, such chemicals would not be toxic, but in fact would have beneficial and productive effects.